laceyteas/lacey-teas-site/content/pages/remote.md

 Seeking something a little sweeter, like a cuddle buddy over text?
 Consider my digital girlfriend packages

-terms:
+Terms:

 * I will respond to texts from 8 am to 8 pm
-* I take breaks throughout the day to focus on movement, take walks and work so sometimes there may be delays
+* I take breaks throughout the day to focus on movement, take walks and work so sometimes there may be delays in response but I am usually quite timely
 * You will receive updates on my life, my creative projects and of course cute selfies of me!
+* Texting available via telegram, whatsapp or s